SeldonIO/seldon-deploy-operator/README.md

 kubectl get ClusterServiceVersion -n marketplace
 ```

-* `kubectl apply -n seldon-system -f ./examples-testing/kind-minimal-setup.yaml` (or full if stack is present, see above)
+* `kubectl apply -n marketplace -f ./examples-testing/kind-minimal-setup.yaml` (or full if stack is present, see above)

+Note here the operator will be namespace only ((OwnNamespace mode)[https://catalog.redhat.com/software/operators/detail/5f0f35842991b4207fcdb202/deploy]) so will only manage SeldonDeploy instances in marketplace namespace.

 ### Testing on OpenShift